Home What's New with Universal Links

 }

-appIDs is an array, allowing multiple appIDs to be included, so you don’t have to repeat the entire block as before.
+appIDs is an array that can contain multiple appIDs, so you don’t have to repeat the entire block as before.

 WWDC mentioned compatibility with the old version, when iOS ≥ 13 reads the new format, it will ignore the old paths.

-They can also be used together.
-For example, if /user/?id=100#detail needs to jump to the APP, it can be written as:
+They can be used together.
+For example, if only /user/?id=100#detail needs to jump to the app, it can be written as:

 1